 Health and Beauty Items

-First aid kit, including gas-relief tablets, antacid, antidiarrheal medicine, antihistamine for allergies, bandages, candied ginger for motion sickness, mild laxative, non-aspirin pain reliever, thermometer in a hard case
+First aid kit, including gas-relief tablets, ibuprofen, antacid, antidiarrheal medicine, pepto bismol, antihistamine for allergies, bandages, candied ginger for motion sickness, mild laxative, non-aspirin pain reliever, thermometer in a hard case

 Addresses of friends and family for postcards, ATM/Credit cards, (let your bank know you’ll be traveling abroad before you leave), Bird and animal guidebooks, Contact information, Driver’s license, Health-insurance card (check to see if your health-care provider has an overseas partner, Healthy snacks (chewy granola bars, dried fruit, mini bagels, nuts, and pretzels), Local guidebooks, Maps, Money belt, Money conversion chart, Passport, Photocopies of passport, Photograph of luggage contents in case of loss, Printouts of reservations, Translation dictionary, Travel journal, Travel pillow and blanket, Vaccination certificate, Ziploc bags for stowing small liquid containers at airports.